The primary task through these years is to educate and nourish the imaginative powers of the child.

 Music: singing, pentatonic flute, recorder, string instruments, wind, brass, and percussion instruments.

 Art: watercolor painting, form drawing, beeswax and clay modeling, perspective drawing.

-To provide security and continuity in the passage from childhood to adolescence, one “class teacher” oversees the student’s development between ages 7 and 14.
-In this way, the teacher comes to know each student in depth and can attend carefully to his or her needs over time.
-The contact with one class teacher is supplemented by interaction with numerous other teachers who provide specific instruction in languages, music, fine arts, handwork, and woodwork.
+To provide security and continuity in the passage from childhood to adolescence, a dedicated group of teachers oversee the students’ development between the ages of 7 to 14.
+In this way the teachers are aware of each student in depth and carefully can attend to his or her needs over time.

 The 1st grade curriculum is built on daily routines that provide form, structure and rhythm for independent work and group activities.
 A first grader is introduced to the letters of the alphabet through oral storytelling and chalkboard drawings, it is about bringing consciousness to the richness of the language.
 The teachers lead the children from concrete representational pictures to abstract letter symbols.